JeffSteinbok/hass-dreo/README.md

 - DR-HTF001S
 - DR-HTF008S

 The integration will not load if the fan is of another model.
-If you have a different model that you can try, let me know in the [https://github.com/JeffSteinbok/hass-dreo/issues](Issues) and I'll add it.
+If you have a different model that you can try, let me know in the Issues and I'll add it.
 Please make sure to include:
 * Model - in the format above
 * Number of speeds the fan supports (not including "off")
 * Does the fan support oscilating?